5 Essential Exercises For Creating Characters

 We are posting a series of Essential Writing Exercises to help you tell your stories.
 This post includes five essential exercises for creating characters.

-On our course, Writers Write ONLINE, we spend time creating characters, plotting, learning to write dialogue, learning how to pace, and learning how to show and not tell.
+In our course, Writers Write Online, we spend time creating characters, plotting, learning to write dialogue, learning how to pace, and learning how to show and not tell.
 We teach you about viewpoint, setting, description, and scenes, and much, much more.
 In my series, I am going to concentrate on a few of these areas.

 We’ve included exercises about creating characters, dialogue, viewpoint, plotting, setting, beginnings, and pacing.
 If you want a downloadable, advert-free workbook that includes all of these exercises, please buy The Novel Writing Exercises Workbook.